dockcross/dockcross/README.rst

   :target: https://microbadger.com/images/dockcross/manylinux1-x86

 dockcross/manylinux1-x86
-  |manylinux1-x86-images| Docker `manylinux1 <https://github.com/pypa/manylinux/tree/manylinux1>`_ image for building Linux i686 `Python wheel packages <http://pythonwheels.com/>`_.
+  |manylinux1-x86-images| `manylinux1 <https://github.com/pypa/manylinux/tree/manylinux1>`_ container image for building Linux i686 `Python wheel packages <http://pythonwheels.com/>`_.
 It includes Python 2.7, 3.4, 3.5, 3.6, 3.7 and 3.8.
   Also has support for the dockcross script, and it has installations of CMake, Ninja, and `scikit-build <http://scikit-build.org>`_.
 For CMake, it sets `MANYLINUX1` to "TRUE" in the toolchain.